 The institution then restructured around the University of Technology model necessitating an amalgamation within the visual arts and design environment.
 The current department is now known as Visual Arts and Design.

-My current research interest is in the philosophy of educational teaching and learning, especially that of creative photography and media practice.
+My current research interest is in the philosophy of educational teaching and learning in Higher Education, especially that of creative photography and media practice.